 Once you have outlined your contract management processes, you will need to implement your plan before you can start using it.
 This includes deploying contract management software to help you to execute contract-related tasks, as well as migrating your contracts to a centralized repository.

-A crucial part of your implementation plan is onboarding – making sure everyone involved understand your vision and objectives for contract management and is comfortable with the tools they will be using.
+A crucial part of your implementation plan is onboarding – making sure everyone involved understands your vision and objectives for contract management and is comfortable with the tools they will be using.

 3. Pre-contract stage